ecairn/powertrack-rb/README.md

   activities = []

   ## defining callbacks on messages received
-  # callback triggered for each message (type) received
+  # callback triggered for each message received
   on_message = lambda { |message| received += 1 }
   # callback triggered for each heartbeat received
   on_heartbeat = lambda { heartbeats += 1 }